World-Consistent Data Generation for Vision-and-Language Navigation: Methodology

-For each $i\in Q$, we first build the neighbor set $S^i$ by collecting all generated perspective images adjacent to the $i$-th perspective.
+\textbf{Spatial Outpainting Module (SOM)} For each $i\in Q$, we first build the neighbor set $S^i$ by collecting all generated perspective images adjacent to the $i$-th perspective.
 RM accepts the $S^i$, the real image $X^i$, and the corresponding depth information $D^i$ together as input and generates $Y^i$.
 Given that there are substantial overlapping regions between different perspectives within a single viewpoint, it is imperative to reconstruct these regions with deliberation to better ensure the perspective changes adhere to established photogrammetric principles.
 Our solution is to predict the appearance warp of common objects across various perspectives to approximate the effects of camera rotation.
-To achieve this, we adopt a novel angle synthesis approach to wrap $Y^j$ to the target view $i$, producing the guidance image $G^{j\rightarrow i}$ and the binary mask $M^{j\rightarrow i}$, both are instrumental in guiding the subsequent generation of $Y^i$.
-Here we assume that there is only one single image $Y^j\in S^i$ for clarity.
+To achieve this, we adopt a novel angle synthesis approach to \ZY{warp} $Y^j$ to the target view $i$, producing the guidance image $G^{j\rightarrow i}$ and the binary mask $M^{j\rightarrow i}$, both of which are instrumental in guiding the subsequent generation of $Y^i$.
+Here we assume that there is only a single image $Y^j\in S^i$ for clarity.
 Specifically, considering a pixel situated on $Y^j$ with homogeneous coordinates $\mathbf{v_\text{pixel}}$, we calculate the corresponding coordinates $\mathbf{v_\text{sphere}}$ on a projected unit sphere:

 where $\mathbf{K}$ denotes the camera intrinsics.
 Next, we conduct the perspective rotation: